 "It is estimated that a security flaw occurs in every 100 lines of code written," says Dr. Wu-chang Feng, Associate Professor of Computer Science at the Maseeh College of Engineering and Computer Science at Portland State University in Portland, Oregon.
-Dr. Feng's students are training inside the Google Cloud Platform (GCP) to prepare for careers in cybersecurity.
-He introduced GCP into his courses in 2015 after attending a Google Faculty Institute.
+Dr. Feng's students are training inside the Google Cloud (Google Cloud) to prepare for careers in cybersecurity.
+He introduced Google Cloud into his courses in 2015 after attending a Google Faculty Institute.

-With support from the National Science Foundation (NSF), Dr. Feng is designing an innovative, open-source curriculum, using GCP tools to teach students emerging techniques "that will revolutionize how software is being tested and validated."
-He also uses GCP tools in his web development and cloud systems courses, challenging students to grapple with real-world computer security issues by developing their problem-solving skills inside the cloud.
+With support from the National Science Foundation (NSF), Dr. Feng is designing an innovative, open-source curriculum, using Google Cloud tools to teach students emerging techniques "that will revolutionize how software is being tested and validated."
+He also uses Google Cloud tools in his web development and cloud systems courses, challenging students to grapple with real-world computer security issues by developing their problem-solving skills inside the cloud.